 set toEXTERNAL

 ).
-The subnet that the forwarding rule references can be the same subnet used by the backend instances; however, backend instances can use a separate subnet if desired.
-When backend instances use a separate subnet, the following must be true:- The subnet used by the backend instances must be located in the same region as the forwarding rule.
+The subnet that the forwarding rule references can be the same subnet used by the backend instances; however, backend instances can use a separate subnet if chosen.
+When backend instances use a separate subnet, the following must be true:

 If you want the load balancer to handle both IPv4 and IPv6 traffic, create two forwarding rules: one rule for IPv4 traffic that points to IPv4 (or dual-stack) backends, and one rule for IPv6 traffic that points only to dual-stack backends.
 It's possible to have an IPv4 and an IPv6 forwarding rule reference the same backend service, but the backend service must reference dual-stack backends.